sintiyaHristova/MPA-VolleyWorld-App/README.md

 - View home page and all other pages with logged-in navigation
 - View Catalog
 - Create new publication
-- Access publication details page
-- Share publication (if the current user is not the author of the publication)
 - Delete or Edit publication depending on user's authentication (only for the author of the current publication)
 ![4](https://user-images.githubusercontent.com/104487003/223410874-b91c7114-2884-42b3-a67c-65191a0ea84c.jpg)
 ![5](https://user-images.githubusercontent.com/104487003/223410883-70f0a347-1d00-498f-a70e-de9822ff8d52.jpg)